 For many hikers, the choice of a camp shoe is relatively far down the path of gear choices.
-While this makes sense there is a simple and straightforward answer that works for nearly everyone as a camp shoe but also as emergency hiking shoes in a pinch, so are crocs good for hiking long trails?
+While this makes sense, there is a simple answer that works for nearly everyone as a camp shoe but also as emergency hiking shoes in a pinch, so are Crocs good for hiking long trails?

 If you are looking for a lightweight, waterproof camp shoe that is easy to put on and take off, Crocs may be the perfect choice for you.
 Many thru-hikers have started using Crocs as hiking shoes because they are versatile and comfortable.